 Lake?
 Another very close call.
 I could swim by this point and even had a life-jacket on for precaution, yet during my only dive off the water-trampoline, I managed to take in a whole lot of water.
 There I was gasping for air as my friend’s face turned to horror when she realized I wasn’t faking it.
 I stopped breathing that time.
 I really thought that was the end, again.

-So there I was about to go snorkeling with all of that on my mind.
+So there I was about to go snorkelling with all of that on my mind.
 Not the most relaxing start to your Cuba holidays.
 I was really starting to wish I were back on the mainland strolling the streets of Havana instead.

 As I walked towards the end of the, they handed me a pair of fins and a snorkel.
 “In you go!” was all their advice for me.
 “Umm, could I get some kind of floating device?”
 I asked sheepishly.
 The guy handed me a simple over-the-head life vest while I looked around hoping to spot a pool noodle.
 There were none around.
 I carefully slipped into the water, attempted wearing the fins, put the mask over my face, placed the snorkel in my mouth…and started hyperventilating!
 My feet felt bound by the fins, the mask covered my nose adding to the feeling of breathlessness, and how the heck do people breathe through that tube because I was just swallowing water!
 I threw half the equipment back on the dock, and with only the mask and my vest to clench onto, I swam behind our group 200 meters out to sea.